hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/02-how-zahhak-saw-faridun-in-a-dream.md

 Firm as a rock, 1 placed on his neck a yoke,
 Then casting earth and dust upon his head

-1 Cf. Keresdspa's account of his treatment of Gandarep.
-See intro- ductory note to Farldun.

 T48 THE SHAHNAMA OF FIRDAUSf

 Dragged him before the crowd in shame and anguish